Determining which REB to apply to

 New applications and amendments expected to involve no more than minimal risk can be submitted at any time.
 Minimal risk research may be done by a delegated review rather than by a full board review.
 Allow a minimum of 3-4 weeks for review of new applications.
 Minimal risk research is defined as 'if potential participants can reasonably be expected to regard the probability and magnitude of possible harms implied by participation in the research to be no greater than those encountered by the participant in those aspects of his/her everyday life that relate to the research, then the research can be regarded as within the range of minimal risk’.

 Proposals involving greater than minimal risk, and most proposals involving minors, require a full board meeting review.
 Meetings are held approximately 3 weeks after the submission deadline dates listed below.
+Please note there are no full board meetings held in July.

 Help With Submissions